Not in Love (M.O song)

 "Not in Love" is a song by English recording trio M.O, featuring guest vocals by American rapper Kent Jones.
 It was released as a digital single on 9 December 2016 in the United Kingdom.
 It reached number 42 on the UK Singles Chart.
-This would be the last single to feature original member Frankee Connolly before she departed the band due to personal reasons and would be replaced by Chanal Benjilali.
+This would be the last single to feature original member Frankee Connolly before she departed the band for personal reasons and would be replaced by Chanal Benjilali.

 Music video

 A music video for "Not in Love" was directed by Charlotte Rutherford and Kate Moross, and released online on 5 January 2017.